Tunnel-Labs/typegeese/readme.md

 }
 ```

-when you want to add a new property, you extend the previous version of your schema using typegeese's `Schema` function:
+When you want to add a new property, you extend the previous version of your schema using typegeese's `Schema` function:

 ```typescript
 // ./user/v1-add-profile-image.ts